mrkruk/XmasCountdown/README.md

 This project was developed using an Arduino Mega board with a 32x64 RGB matrix panel.

-When looking at the pins on the panel input, the wiring to the Arduino Mega board is as follows:
+When looking at the pins on the panel input, 2 per row and working top to bottom, the wiring to the Arduino Mega board is as follows:

-**Panel-Board Panel-Board** - each line is two pins/boxes on the panel input and corresponds to the input on the board as numbered.
-Again, this is for Arduino Mega boards.
+**Panel-Board Panel-Board** -
 R1-24   G1-25
 B1-26   GND-GND
 R2-27   G2-28